-The Northumberland Seafood Centre in Amble works closely with local fishermen and you can pick up a catch of the day for your supper with crabs, lobsters and oysters amongst the delicacies on offer.
+- The Northumberland Seafood Centre, Amble (NE65 0FD): pick up a catch of the day for your supper with crabs, lobsters and oysters amongst the delicacies on offer.

-Riley’s Fish Shack isn’t so much a restaurant but a portable bar and grill that’s located on the beach at Tynemouth.
-It’s become renowned in recent years for beautifully cooked seafood so you may have to queue to get some.
-Michel Roux recently named Riley’s Fish Shack as his favourite seafood restaurant so the food is well worth the wait.
+- Riley’s Fish Shack, Tynemouth (NE30 4BY): a portable bar and grill that’s located on the beach, renowned for beautifully cooked seafood.
+Michel Roux recently named Riley’s Fish Shack as his favourite seafood restaurant!

-- The Potted Lobster in Bamburgh which serves traditional Lindisfarne oysters and lobster served in a variety of ways.
+- The Potted Lobster, Bamburgh (NE69 7BS): serves traditional Lindisfarne oysters and lobster in a variety of ways.

-- In Amble, Sea & Soil is a bistro-style restaurant with regularly changing specials and items like braised octopus and kimchi cod on the menu.
+- Sea & Soil, Amble (NE65 0DQ): a bistro-style restaurant with regularly changing specials like braised octopus and kimchi cod on the menu.

-Fish and chips is always a popular choice on the coast - the Harbour View at Seaton Sluice is known for its large (and very tasty) portions - you can choose to eat in or takeaway.
+- Harbour View, Seaton Sluice (NE26 4DR): known for its large (and very tasty) portions of fish and chips - you can choose to eat in or takeaway.

 Alnmouth is well known for its painted coastal cottages that add a cheerful vibe to this pretty Northumberland village.
 It’s also home to the tiny Ferryman’s Hut which is a bite-sized museum with a great selection of old photos.

-Bamburgh is one of the most popular spots in Northumberland - the town is set against a backdrop of white sandy beaches and framed by the beautiful Bamburgh Castle.
+Bamburgh is one of the most popular spots on the Northumbrian coast - the town is set against a backdrop of white sandy beaches and framed by the beautiful Bamburgh Castle.
 There’s also an array of cafes and restaurants to visit and green spaces where you can sit with a picnic and watch the world go by.

 Warkworth is a historic Northumberland village with a quaint main street that’s filled with artisan shops, traditional tea rooms and village pubs.
 You can take a circular stroll along the River Coquet which loops around Warkworth, pay a visit to the village’s medieval castle then get rowed across the river to Warkworth’s ancient Hermitage.